-- Oil – I used 2 tbsp of oil when baking these potatoes but I have also baked with 1 – 1 ½ tbsp of oil.
-I would recommend 2 tbsp oil.
+- Oil – I used 2 tablespoon of oil when baking these potatoes but I have also baked with 1 – 1 ½ tablespoon of oil.
+I would recommend 2 tablespoon oil.
 I personally prefer more oil in potatoes as this gives potatoes a crispy surface.

 - Temperature & Bake Time – Temperatures vary from oven to oven.
 When baking for the first time keep an eye on the potatoes, especially during the last few minutes of baking.
 Baking time varies depending on the size of the potato pieces.
 I baked potatoes at 400 F and at 425 F. Baking at these levels worked for me but the bake time varied by few minutes.
 Check the potatoes and bake for a longer time if required.

 This day in 2014: Jalebi from Uttar Pradesh